Skip to main content

 These figures do not include geotechnical work, architectural and engineering fees (typically 8–15% of construction cost), permit fees, or landscaping.
 Budget a contingency of at least 10–15% above your initial estimate to account for unforeseen conditions — particularly relevant for hillside properties.

-2026 Building Code Requirements for Pacific Palisades Rebuilds
+What Are the 2026 Building Code Requirements for Pacific Palisades Rebuilds?

 All rebuilds in Pacific Palisades must comply with current California Building Code (2022 CBC) and City of Los Angeles amendments, regardless of what existed before the fire.
 This means your new home will be built to significantly higher standards than the one that burned — particularly for fire resistance, structural performance, and energy efficiency.